peterhinch/micropython-micropower/HARDWARE.md

 The Pyboard D has an improved design, so external circuitry is not usually required.
-This is because the D series has a 3.3V regulator which is software switchable and may be used to control the power to peripherals and to I2C pullups.
+This is because the D series has a 3.3V regulator which is software switchable and may be used to control the power to peripherals and I2C pullups.
 It is turned on by
 ```python
 machine.Pin.board.EN_3V3.value(1)  # 0 to turn off
 ```
+In standby mode this regulator is off.
+It therefore cannot be used to power pullups on the wakeup pins.

+The D series has internal I2C pullups connected to this switched 3.3V supply for I2C(1).
+I2C(2) has no pullups: these must be supplied externally.

 The parts of this document detailing external circuitry and the module `micropower.py` may be ignored for the D series.
 General observations about nonvolatile storage, SD cards and power calculations remain relevant.